opnfv/functest/docs/userguide/index.rst

   2016-01-28 08:19:32,133 - run_tempest - INFO - Pushing results to DB: 'http://testresults.opnfv.org/testapi/results'.
   2016-01-28 08:19:32,278 - run_tempest - INFO - Deleting tenant and user for Tempest suite)

-In order to check all the available test case related debug information, please inspect tempest.log file stored into related Rally deployment folder.
+In order to check all the available test cases related debug information, please inspect tempest.log file stored into related Rally deployment folder.
+The Tempest log is also automatically pushed to OPNFV artifact server in Continuous Integration.

-The Tempest results are pushed to the Test Database.
+The Tempest results are also pushed to the Test Database from Continuous Integration.

 Rally
 ^^^^^